 Each insurance company decides how it'll set the price, or premium, for its Medigap policies.
 The way they set the price affects how much you pay now and in the future.
-Medigap policies can be priced or "rated" in 3 ways:
+Each Medigap policy can be priced or "rated" in one of three ways: